byteball/sports-betting/server/README.md

 - Home team
 - Away team
 - Date
-If asset issuer has been created:
-- address of the asset issuer
+- asset issuer address (if the asset issuer has been defined)
-If betting assets have been defined:
-- id of each kind of asset
+- id of each kind of asset (if betting assets have been issued)
-If the result has been posted by oracle:
+- posted result (f the result has been posted by oracle)
-- posted result

 ## Installation